remodlai/Flowise/docs/documentation/handoff/07_file_storage/basic_test_implementation/basic_upload_test_changelog.md

   - Easy embedding of images in HTML/UI components
   - Direct access to image content for manipulation
   - Consistent URL retrieval for stored images

+## 2023-07-18: Implemented Logo Manager UI Component

+- Created a new Logo Manager UI component for managing platform logos:
+  - Added a "Manage Platform Logo" button to the Platform Settings page
+  - Created a dedicated page for logo management at `/admin/platform/settings/logo`
+  - Implemented file upload functionality with validation
+  - Added logo display with metadata
+  - Implemented download, delete, and restore functionality
+  - Added visual indicators for deleted logos
+- Enhanced the platform API client with functions for image operations:
+  - `listPlatformImages` - List all platform images
+  - `getPlatformImage` - Get a specific image by ID
+  - `uploadPlatformImage` - Upload a new image
+  - `updatePlatformImage` - Update image metadata
+  - `deletePlatformImage` - Soft delete an image
+  - `restorePlatformImage` - Restore a soft-deleted image
+  - `getPlatformImageUrl` - Get the public URL for an image
+  - `getPlatformImageContentUrl` - Get the direct content URL for an image
+- Updated routes configuration to include the logo management page
+- Created comprehensive documentation for the Logo Manager component
+- This implementation serves as a proof of concept for Supabase Storage integration, demonstrating:
+  - Proper permission checking
+  - Soft delete functionality
+  - File upload and retrieval
+  - Metadata management
+  - UI integration with the storage service